jbondeson/Go-SDL2/README.md

 # Introduction

-This a fork of [Go-SDL](http://github.com/banthar/Go-SDL) which supports SDL version 2.0.
+This a fork of [Go-SDL2](http://github.com/scottferg/Go-SDL2) which supports SDL version 2.0 in a slightly different way from the version of which this is a fork.
+That version, in turn, forked [Go-SDL](http://github.com/Banthar/Go-SDL2) to add SDL version 2.0 support.

+Differences from scottfergs library are:

+* No mutex handling.

+* No custom event loop adaptation to use a goroutine and channel:
+  Catch events in the same way as using the C API directly.

+* Remove the audio/ submodule since the file headers have dubious licensing terms (and it probably doesn't work for SDL2).

+* Import paths are "github.com/krig/Go-SDL2/..."

 Differences from Banthar's original library are: